The Big Fight Live: 2015 Onwards

-In 2015 ITV started screening live boxing matches once again beginning with Carl Frampton's fight against Chris Avalos.
+In 2015, ITV started screening live boxing matches once again beginning with Carl Frampton's fight against Chris Avalos.

 On 13 December 2016, ITV announced that Chris Eubank Jr. would fight for the IBO World Championship live on a new pay-per-view channel called ITV Box Office under 'The Big Fight Live' name, bringing an end to the 7-year hiatus of the programme not being on TV.

 In December 2018, ITV announced a ground-breaking new deal with Haymon Sports and Premier Boxing Champions (PBC) to bring exclusive coverage of PBC world-class boxing events to ITV.

 The collaboration was the first time that Haymon Sports and PBC has partnered with a UK broadcaster to stage boxing events regularly in the UK.
 The exclusive three-year deal guarantees a minimum of 15 televised events each year, to be shown free on ITV, ITV4 and as pay-per-view events on ITV Box Office.

 The first programme of the new deal was the IBF Super Middleweight title fight between Jose Uzcategui and Caleb Plant in the early hours of Monday 14 January 2019, UK time, which was broadcast live on ITV4.
 Plant, the challenger, won the fight on points.
 ITV took the feed from host broadcaster Fox Sports and Ronald McIntosh provided voiceovers for UK viewers when the host broadcaster was on commercial breaks.

+Fight Night

+Fight Night was a long-running companion boxing programme which broadcast lower profile fights.
+Aired midweek, the action was pre-recorded rather than live.
+During the 1980s, it promoted the careers of boxers like Errol Christie whose fights featured on ITV and not the rival BBC.